-Centre for Doctoral Training in Connected Electronic and Photonic Systems
+Centre for Doctoral Training in Photonic and Electronic Systems

-Two world-leading universities have joined forces to develop the next generation of researchers working on connected electronic and photonic systems that will change the way we live and work.
+Two world-leading universities have joined forces to develop the next generation of researchers working on photonic and electronic systems that will change the way we live and work.

 IMAGE: PhD student Evdokia Pilavaki in the lab.